Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 # Manage an attribute set

-An attribute set consists of a group of attributes to classify certain products according to demand or production contexts.
+An attribute set consists of multiple attributes to classify certain products according to demand or production contexts.
 By default, the *PIM Basic Set* attribute set is predefined.

 You can create attribute sets, edit existing attribute sets and deactivate attribute sets that are not in use.
 You can add attributes to or remove attributes from an attribute set and change the required attributes within an attribute set.
-Further, you can import or export attribute sets.

 ## Create an attribute set

 Create an attribute set to define a new attribute set with different attributes to the *PIM Basic Set*.

 ### Define the attribute set basic data